Skip to main content

 How do I find out if a building is protected?

 The Record of Protected Structures, which contains summary details on each building or feature, is contained within the County Development Plan or through clarification by the Planning Departments Conservation Officer.
 The owner of a protected structure can seek a Section 57 declaration outlining works which would and would not require planning permission.
 The ACO conducts a site inspection of the protected structure and issues the Section 57 to the owner.
 The ACO also submits funding and grant applications to the Department of Housing, Local Government and Heritage.
 Clare County Council administers the funding on behalf of the Department.
-The ACO is available to visit sites for inspection and answer queries relating to the conservation of protected structures, as well as to guide owners in their applications There are over 870 Protected Structures in the Record of Protected Structures [PDF,13.45MB] and over 30 designated Architectural Conservation Areas (ACAs) in Clare.
+The ACO is available to visit sites for inspection and answer queries relating to the conservation of protected structures, as well as to guide owners in their applications There are 918 Protected Structures in the Record of Protected Structures [PDF,16.5MB] and over 30 designated Architectural Conservation Areas (ACAs) in Clare.

 Restrictions